 4 Yawkey Way, Fenway

-There is nothing more Boston than walking down Yawkey Way on game day—even if you’re not a baseball fanatic, Fenway can make you feel like it for a few hours.
+There is nothing more Boston than walking down Yawkey Way on game day.
+Even if you’re not a baseball fanatic, Fenway can make you feel like one for a few hours.
 The stadium, which was originally built in 1912 and then reconstructed in 1934, is arguably the most historic in the MLB.
 Bonus points if you see a home run over the Green Monster while you’re there.
-If nothing is on the schedule while you’re in town, keep in mind that they still offer tours on non game days, where you can go up in the green monster and peek into the locker rooms.
+If nothing is on the schedule while you’re in town, keep in mind that they still offer tours on non-game days, where you can go up in the Green Monster and peek into the locker rooms.

 Harvard’s quintessentially New England campus is a pretty ideal place for strolling, particularly if you have a high schooler in need of a bit of motivation.
 While there, check out the collection at the Peabody Museum of Archaeology and Ethnology, which is housed in a quaint old building, and the Harvard Museum of Natural History, which is famous for its gorgeous glass flower replicas: Both are open to the public.
 When you’ve had your fill of the campus, tool around in Harvard Square—restaurants, shopping, street performers galore—and then take a walk along the Charles River, where you’ll find the boathouses for the sailing and rowing teams of all the local universities.